People in the Past Weren't Alcoholics: Drinking in the Past

 Beer and ale, the most widely available alcoholic beverages for the common people was often brewed at home; in fact, it was viewed for large parts of the high to late middle ages, as well as the early modern period, one of the housewife’s duties.

 Monks, especially in their monasteries, were another huge factor in beer and wine production.
 They often had very strict rules on the quality of water as well as the ingredients in their beer.
-They codified them and wrote them down from the 14th century onwards.
+They codified them and wrote them down from the 14th century onward.
 (The Reinheitsgebot of the early modern period is only the most famous one and became widely accepted - local rules were far more common during the Middle Ages).

 Rules regarding which kind of water to use varied heavily but generally followed the same ideas as before with the healthy benefits of various kinds of water sources: running, standing, spring, brook, etc. water.